Building Pipelines

 On the other hand, methods are attached to objects or prototypes, and they cannot be easily tree shaken.
 Even if you only use a subset of methods, all methods associated with an object or prototype will be included in the bundle, leading to unnecessary code bloat.

-Another important advantage of using functions in the Effect ecosystem is the ease of extendibility.
+Another important advantage of using functions in the Effect ecosystem is the ease of extensibility.
 With methods, extending the functionality of an existing API often requires modifying the prototype of the object, which can be complex and error-prone.

 In contrast, with functions, extending the functionality is much simpler.
 You can define your own "extension methods" as plain old functions without the need to modify the prototypes of objects.
 This promotes cleaner and more modular code, and it also allows for better compatibility with other libraries and modules.

-The use of functions in the Effect ecosystem libraries is important for achieving tree shakeability and ensuring extendibility.
+The use of functions in the Effect ecosystem libraries is important for achieving tree shakeability and ensuring extensibility.
 Functions enable efficient bundling by eliminating unused code, and they provide a flexible and modular approach to extending the libraries' functionality.

 Now let's explore some examples of APIs that can be used with the pipe function to build pipelines.